gayathrigeetha-thangavel/InternshipTask/README.md

 ToDo: Add your code explanation here

-I followed your instructions to install all the software and dependencies.
+Followed your instructions to install all the software and dependencies.

 For the backend:
 -Implemented additional processes in the project using MVC architecture.